-Challenge or issue within teacher education
+Challenge or issue within science teacher education

 Giftedness is not present only in childhood.
 It persists for a lifetime.
 However, even though most colleges/universities provide special needs services for appropriate students, most if not all faculty might not believe it necessary to provide any accommodations for gifted/talented students either at undergraduate or at the graduate level.
 In order to accommodate one or more gifted/talented students in a class, faculty need to rethink their pedagogy and assessment strategies.
 In courses for pre-service teachers, most courses include how to teach gifted and talented students in basic education settings for K-12 grades.
-At the college/university level accommodations are usually absent because faculty do not perceive a need to do so in their courses.
-This chapter presents adaptations three professors made to their methods classes in order to provide a challenge for all students but especially for any gifted/talented students in the class.
+At the college/university level in teacher education accommodations are usually absent because faculty do not perceive a need to do so in their courses.
+This presentation describes adaptations three professors made to their science methods classes in order to provide a challenge for all students but especially for the gifted/talented students in the class.

-When designing syllabi, the varied interests and abilities of the students enrolled must be considered by providing an assortment of assessment choices that meet the requirements of the curricula and that give all levels of students an opportunity to develop their products according to their interests, abilities and relevance to the students that they are planning to teach.
+When designing syllabi, that models inclusive and varied interests and abilities of the students enrolled, one considers an assortment of assessment choices that meet the requirements of the curricula and that give all levels of students an opportunity to develop their products according to their interests, abilities and relevance to the students that they are planning to teach.
 A universal design for instruction is usually implemented to provide differentiation of instruction in each class.
 At the university level, students are completing or have completed degrees from accredited pK-12 schools followed by two years of content specific coursework at the college/university.
 They then arrive in their education courses with a fairly good set of skills and content.
-Thus, giftedness is not always apparent during the first meeting of a course.
-The instructor must consider differing ability levels when designing assessments and assessing material that students develop on an ongoing schedule during the course.
-From the first day of class, faculty may begin to identify gifted students during assessment of products and dialogue in the classroom.
+Thus, students with characteristics of giftedness is not always apparent during the first meeting of a course.
+The instructor considers differing ability levels when designing assessments and assessing material that students develop on an ongoing schedule during the course.
+From the first day of class, faculty may begin to identify gifted and talented (GATE) students during assessment of products and dialogue in the classroom.
 Faculty note that the gifted students in a college classroom are usually not afraid to take risks and to explore areas in which they feel they lack knowledge.
 They actively attack the material and show a level of interest beyond what the more conventional students show.
 This is as true on the undergraduate level as it is on the graduate level.
 It is in curriculum and assessment design that the needs of the students are considered.
-It is the job of the professor to provide the inspiration and direction of the products that is critical to meeting the needs of the gifted students.
+It is the job of the professor to provide the inspiration and direction of the products that is critical to meeting the needs of the GATE students.